How to sign up for Twitter Blue

 Top articles are your network’s most shared pieces within the last 24 hours, and the feed allows you to see what’s trending and relevant easily.

 Many subscribers will welcome this new addition, as the feature lessens the need for endless scrolling to find out what’s hot.

 Twitter Blue bookmark folders

-Right now, you’re unable to view or access your folders on the web app, but hopefully, that feature comes soon.
+Right now, you cannot view or access your folders on the web app, but hopefully, that feature will come soon.
 Until then, the mobile application gets the job done.

 Twitter Blue ad-free articles

 Ad-free articles allow publishers to make money from content shared on the platform.